For characters that debuted in TRON: Legacy

 - Turned Against Their Masters: Intends to hack into the Pentagon and take control of the US's missile defense system, using it to force the world to obey.

 - Verbal Tic: "End of line."

-- Wrong Genre Savvy: He isn't overly arrogant toward the threat Flynn poses to him, but he still insist in making him fight to Death in the gaming grid... until he escapes With Tron and Ram.
+- Wrong Genre Savvy: He isn't overly arrogant toward the threat Flynn poses to him, but he still insists on making him fight until he dies in the gaming grid... until he escapes with Tron and Ram.

 - You Will Be Assimilated: Kills programs and takes on their functions.